Melbourne deliver Power more AFL misery

 James Harmes and Ed Langdon were also hugely influential for the Demons, while Steven May had a field day in defence, picking off countless Power forays.

-The first quarter was actually a tight arm wrestle and although Port Adelaide had the early inside-50 advantage but they couldn’t translate that dominance onto the scoreboard.
+The first quarter was a tight arm-wrestle and although Port Adelaide had the early inside-50 advantage, they couldn’t translate that dominance onto the scoreboard.

 The Power tended to bomb it long, which played right into the Demons’ hands.